 Evidence based asset managementFree guide to preventive maintenance

-Asset management is a systematic, lifecycle approach of operating, maintaining, upgrading, decommissioning and renewing assets and infrastructure cost-effectively and to an acceptable standard.
+Physical asset management is a systematic, lifecycle approach of operating, maintaining, upgrading, decommissioning and renewing assets and infrastructure cost-effectively and to an acceptable standard.
 It has become a hot topic in recent years as it can have a significant impact on the operational performance and thus the profitability of an organization.
 When properly executed, asset management can increase system reliability while reducing maintenance related costs, increase the economic life of capital equipment, reduce company liability and optimize inventory spending.

 Advanced CMMS Metrics